aelliott1485/aelliott1485.github.io/autocomments.cr.md

 ###[Q] general title (about CR goals)
 Welcome to Code Review!
 The current question title, which states your concerns about the code, is too general to be useful here.
 Please [edit] to the site standard, which is for the title to simply state the task accomplished by the code.
 Please see [How to get the best value out of Code Review: Asking Questions](https://codereview.meta.stackexchange.com/q/2436) for guidance on writing good question titles.

+###[Q] off-topic: Authorship of code
+Welcome to Code Review!
+Please inform yourself, [take the tour](https://codereview.stackexchange.com/tour), and read up at our [help center](https://codereview.stackexchange.com/help/on-topic) before posting here.
+Your question is _off-topic_ because this site is for reviewing code you write. [“_For licensing, moral, and procedural reasons, we cannot review code written by other programmers.
+We expect you, as the author, to understand why the code is written the way that it is._”](https://codereview.stackexchange.com/help/on-topic)

 ###[Q] not workingg
 Please inform yourself, [take the tour](https://$SITEURL$/tour), and read up at our [help center](https://$SITEURL$/help/on-topic) before posting here.
 Your question is _off-topic_ because this site is for reviewing **working** code, not implementing code for you.
 When you have implemented the code feel free to [edit] your post to include it for a review.